Bhavukthagouni/Face-Recognisation-Based-Attendance-System/README.md

 ## Installation

-1. Clone the repository to your local machine. ``` git clone https://github.com/Arijit1080/Face-Recognition-Based-Attendance-System ```
+1. Clone the repository to your local machine.
 2. Install the required packages using ```pip install -r requirements.txt```.
 3. Download the dlib models fromsharing and place the data folder inside the repo